Men's basketball: Simmons stepping into leadership role for UNT

 Coach Grant McCasland has high expectations for a host of newcomers but has little in the way of proven high-caliber Conference USA talent.

-What he does have is a rock in post in Simmons, who suddenly finds himself in the spotlight.
+What he does have is a rock in post with Simmons, who suddenly finds himself in the spotlight.

 “This is my time,” Simmons said.
 “We have needed leadership the last couple of years.
 I feel like that is a place I can step up and help this team.
 I can be there for the guys.”

-UNT will need Simmons to be as it looks to exceed expectations.
-The Mean Green were picked to finish seven in C-USA in the league's preseason coaches' poll and didn't have a single player among 10 named to the preseason all-conference team.
+UNT will need Simmons to be there as it looks to exceed expectations.
+The Mean Green were picked to finish seventh in C-USA in the league’s preseason coaches’ poll and didn’t have a single player among 10 named to the preseason all-conference team.

 McCasland has expressed confidence in his team and its ability to build on back-to-back 20-win seasons over the last few weeks.
 But even he admits that the Mean Green don’t know a lot about what they have as a team.